kimo-san/eazy-microbit-cpp/README.md

 ## Installation
-1. Type this command into terminal.
+1. Paste this command into terminal.
 If you don't already have Docker on your machine, you need additionally install it.
 ```
 # Fetch Docker container from GitHub Container Registry
 docker pull ghcr.io/carlosperate/microbit-toolchain:latest